hongyutu/dev-project-monitor/README.md

 A Python monitor for new Toronto development applications and relevant construction/development news from:

-- City of Toronto Application Information Centre / Open Data `development-applications`
+- City of Toronto Open Data `development-applications`
 - RENX
 - RENXHomes
 - SustainableBiz Canada